-As all small business owners know, if you want to compete in today’s market, you must be online.
+As all small business owners know, if you want to compete in today’s market, you must be online and have a strong social media presence.
 However, there is a huge difference between just being online and establishing an online presence – just being there won’t build your brand or garner you those coveted leads that are required for taking your business to the next level.

 In order to build a true presence, you must establish goals, create a roadmap, spend time building your various pages, channels, and boards, and then tie them all together into a cohesive story that is shared with the world via your website.